 Would you like to join Junction 14 Ladies A Cappella?
-We’re always on the lookout for singers to join us on the risers.
 You don’t need any musical training or to be able to read music.
 What we do ask of you is dedication and commitment.

-We meet once a week, with occasional weekend rehearsals, and we need everyone to attend as many rehearsals as possible.
-We’re sure that once you join, you’ll be hooked and motivation won’t be a problem but, if you have other regular commitments on Thursday evenings or weekends, you may need to think carefully about joining us.
+Once you join, we’re sure you’ll be hooked and motivation won’t be a problem — but if you have other regular commitments on Thursday evenings or weekends, you may need to think carefully about joining us.

 Lead: Lead is usually the melody and is typically sung in the range between G below middle C, and E above middle C.

 Baritone: Baritone covers approximately the same range as Lead.
 The Baritone harmony notes cross the Lead notes; sometimes sung below and sometimes above.
 Baritones must constantly adjust their balance to accommodate their position in the chord.

 Bass: Bass singers should have a rich, mellow voice and be able to sing the E flat below middle C easily.
 Basses should not be confused with the alto of conventional choral groups.
 Many altos can sing the Bass part, but others are much better suited to Lead or Baritone, depending on range and vocal quality.

 How do I know which part I will sing?

 You will spend some time with each Section to find the part your voice is best suited to and receive advice about this from our Musical Director.

 We don’t have auditions but we may ask you to take a short voice placement test to confirm you are singing in the right Section.
 That’s not as scary as it might sound — all we’ll ask you to do is huddle in a corner with our Musical Director and our four Section Leaders.
 You might be asked to sing Happy Birthday and then sing a scale going up as high as you can and down as low as you can.
 That’s it.